Built environment: Health

 The built environment can heavily impact the public's health.
 Historically, unsanitary conditions and overcrowding within cities and urban environments have led to infectious diseases and other health threats.
 Dating back to Georges-Eugene Haussmann's comprehensive plans for urban Paris in the 1850s, concern for lack of air-flow and sanitary living conditions has inspired many strong city planning efforts.
 During the 19th century in particular, the connection between the built environment and public health became more apparent as life expectancy decreased and diseases, as well as epidemics, increased.
-Today, the built environment can expose individuals to pollutants or toxins that cause chronic diseases like asthma, diabetes, and coronary vascular disease along with many others.
+Today, the built environment can expose individuals to pollutants or toxins that cause chronic diseases like asthma, diabetes, and coronary vascular disease, along with many others.
 There is evidence to suggest that chronic disease can be reduced through healthy behaviors like a proper active lifestyle, good nutrition, and reduced exposure to toxins and pollutants.
 Yet, the built environment is not always designed to facilitate those healthy behaviors.
-Many urban environments, in particular suburbs, are automobile reliant making it difficult or unreasonable to walk or bike places.
+Many urban environments, in particular suburbs, are automobile reliant, making it difficult or unreasonable to walk or bike to places.
 This condition not only adds to pollution, but can also make it hard to maintain a proper active lifestyle.
 Public health research has expanded the list of concerns associated with the built environment to include healthy food access, community gardens, mental health, physical health, walkability, and cycling mobility.
 Designing areas of cities with good public health is linked to creating opportunities for physical activity, community involvement, and equal opportunity within the built environment.
 Urban forms that encourage physical activity and provide adequate public resources for involvement and upward mobility are proven to have far healthier populations than those that discourage such uses of the built environment.